Frame-Induced Group Polarization in Small Discussion Networks: Theory

-Formally, we consider a triad whose members have initial policy positions $(x_1,x_2,x_3)$, where $x_2$ is intermediate between $x_1$ and $x_3$, and rhetorical issue positions $\rho_j\equiv\rho(x_j)$.
+This section formalizes the RPM process described above.
+We consider a triad whose members have initial policy positions $(x_1,x_2,x_3)$, where $x_2$ is intermediate between $x_1$ and $x_3$, and rhetorical positions $\rho_j\equiv\rho(x_j)$.
 Denoting the difference $\Delta\rho_{ij}=\rho_j-\rho_i$, the final group policy $x_f$ in the RPM model is given by the weighted average of the pair with the smaller rhetorical distance:

 where the communication weights $\nu_{ij}$ account for the communication rate from $j$ to $i$.
+Note that only distances between rhetorical positions appear here, not absolute rhetorical positions.

 We treat the communication weights using simple topological considerations.
-Our experiment involved triads in complete and chain networks.
-In the complete network, all members (``nodes'') could communicate with each other.
-As we expect that, on average, the communication rates will be the same for all nodes, we set $\nu_{ij}=1/2$ for all dyads in the complete network.
-In the chain, the ends of the chain, $x_1$ and $x_3$, could only communicate with the center node whereas the center node, $x_2$, could communicate with both ends (separately or simultaneously).
-If the sequence in which messages are sent follows the chain path and the center node always sends its messages to both outer nodes, then we expect node 2 to have twice the communication rate with each of nodes 1 and 3.
-We therefore set $\nu_{12}=\nu_{32}=1$ and $\nu_{21}=\nu_{23}=1/2$.\endnote{The communication weights are normalized so that they sum to the same (arbitrary) value in both networks.} These communication rate expectations are approximately borne out in our experiment (see Supplementary Material).

-We can now address the effect of network structure on group polarization.
-The consensus policy in the complete network is given by the straight average of the policies of the rhetorically-proximate pair as described above.
-In the chain, however, the rhetorically-proximate majority position is skewed toward the center node given that it has twice the weight of the extreme node with which RIA facilitates pairing.
-The consensus policy for the chain is therefore less extreme than for the complete network ($x_f=(2/3)x_2+(1/3)x_3$ vs.\ $x_f=(1/2)x_2+(1/2)x_3$).
-Consequently, we predict that \emph{complete networks will exhibit greater group polarization than chains}.
-Simulation results displaying this effect as well as those for issue substitution and disagreement are shown below (see Figure~\ref{fig:ascsims}).
+For a complete network, we expect that, on average, the communication rates will be the same for all nodes, so we set $\nu_{ij}=1/2$ for all three dyads.
+For the chain, if the sequence in which nodes send messages follows the chain path and the center node (node 2) predominantly opts to send its messages simultaneously to both outer nodes (rather than separately), then we expect node 2 to have about twice the communication rate with each of nodes 1 and 3.
+We therefore set $\nu_{12}=\nu_{32}=1$ and $\nu_{21}=\nu_{23}=1/2$.
+These communication rate expectations are approximately borne out in our experiment.\endnote{See online Table~B.1} The consensus policy in the complete network is given by the straight average of the policies of the rhetorically-proximate pair.
+In the chain, however, the RPM position is skewed toward the center node given that it has twice the weight of the extreme node.
+The consensus policy for the chain is therefore less extreme than for the complete network ($x_f=(2/3)x_2+(1/3)x_3$ vs.\ $x_f=(1/2)x_2+(1/2)x_3$) as argued above.